breinsipayung/TugasBesar-AI-MoneyBallPrediction/README.md

 # TugasBesar-AI-MoneyBallPrediction

-This Big Task used for the Lion King Group (CourseWork)
+This Big Task used for the Lion King Group (Course Work)

 In this task we (Lion King Group) are managed to predict the team, that will be the champion using Linear Regression.